 Origin and Distribution

-They inhabit all sizes of running water like rivers, tributaries, and creeks.
-Also, they are found in larger bodies of water including lakes, pools, flooded forests, and the Pantanal wetlands of southwestern Brazil.
+Piranha mainly inhabit rivers, tributaries, and creeks.
+They are also found in larger bodies of water including lakes, pools, flooded forests, and the Pantanal wetlands of southwestern Brazil.
 These schooling piranha are generally found in groups of 20 to 30 fish.

 Colors and Markings

-There are many varieties of piranha, but perhaps the most popular species in the aquarium trade is the red-bellied piranha.
-These fish have powerful bodies that are high, thick, and laterally compressed.
-Like all piranhas, they have a keel-like edge that runs along the upper body from head to dorsal fin and along the belly on the lower body.
-They are all recognizable by the convex shape of their head and massive, bulldog-like lower jaw.
+There are many species of piranha, but the most popular species in the aquarium trade is the red-bellied piranha.
+These fish have powerful bodies that are tall and laterally compressed, but they are thick-bodied.
+They are recognizable by the convex shape of their head and massive, bulldog-like lower jaw.
 With a large, powerful tail and a streamlined body covered with tiny scales, they are very fast and agile swimmers.
 They also have a small adipose fin between the tail and dorsal fin, a characteristic of all characins.

 Piranha have odd companionship requirements.
 As juveniles, piranhas are schooling fish and should be kept in groups.
 However, as they mature, many varieties of piranhas become more solitary and may attack others of the same species.